GeorgeV220/cosmicjars/README.md

 project, and we appreciate their ongoing support.

 ## Disclaimer

-CosmicJars utilizes the public REST API provided by CentroJars for accessing Minecraft server jar information.
-We are not affiliated with CentroJars or CentralNodes.
-Any references to CentroJars are solely for the purpose of utilizing their API for server jar management.
+CosmicJars leverages public REST APIs from CentroJars, Adoptium, and MCJars to provide comprehensive access to Minecraft server jar information.
+We are not affiliated with CentroJars, CentralNodes, Adoptium, or MCJars.
+Any references to these services are solely for the purpose of utilizing their APIs for efficient server jar management.

 ---